-Alexander the Great founded Alexandria on 7 April 331 BC on the Mediterranean coast in northern Egypt, in the western Delta.
+Alexander the Great founded Alexandria in 331 BC on the Mediterranean coast in northern Egypt, tucked in the western Delta.
 An ancient Egyptian town or city by the name of Raqote appears to have already existed here.

-After Alexander’s death in Babylon in 323 BC, his generals fought amongst themselves for control over various territories of the empire.
-Ptolemy I Soter (305–285 BC) took control of Egypt, initiating the Ptolemaic Period (332–30 BC), which would end with the famous Cleopatra VII.
+After Alexander’s death in Babylon, in 323 BC, his generals fought amongst themselves for control over various territories of the empire.
+Ptolemy I Soter (306/5–283/2 BC) took control of Egypt, initiating the Ptolemaic Period. which would end with the famous Cleopatra VII.
 Alexandria became the seat of Ptolemaic rule, and remained the largest and most important city in the eastern Mediterranean until Constantinople’s rise to prominence starting the 5th century AD.

 The most impressive surviving non-funerary site is Kom al-Dikka.
-The monuments that can be seen here, which date to the late Roman to Byzantine Periods, include a theater building (odeion), a very large bath complex, lecture rooms (auditoria), elite houses featuring gorgeous mosaics, and workshops.
+The monuments that can be seen here — which date to the late Roman to Byzantine Periods— include a theater building (odeion), a large bath complex, lecture rooms (auditoria), elite houses featuring gorgeous mosaics, and workshop spaces .

 The ancient city has suffered greatly throughout its history.
-It was destroyed by Queen Zenobia of Palmyra in 259 AD, and endured several major earthquakes in Late Antiquity and the Middle Ages.
-However, the glory of this city and its many monuments have survived in the memory and writings of Greco-Roman travellers and, more recently, underwater archaeology has begun to reveal the structures and colossal statues associated with the Ptolemaic harbour and coastal royal headquarters.
+It endured several major earthquakes in Late Antiquity and the Middle Ages.
+However, the glory of this city and its many monuments have survived in the memory and writings of Graeco-Roman travellers.
+More recently, underwater archaeology has begun to reveal the structures and colossal statues associated with the Ptolemaic harbor and coastal royal headquarters.